lmas3009/design2code2live/README.md

 Link 👉https://hacktoberfest.com/

-COMING SOON ***_HACKTOBERFEST 2023_**

-JOIN THE DISCORD - https://discord.gg/yfhgnX4S and get notified when the event starts and information related to designs.
+JOIN THE DISCORD - https://discord.com/invite/RfMEVfVGJk and get notified when the event starts and information related to designs.

 ## Contribution Guidelines